Accessibility Statement

 Web Standards

-The NLR website has been built to be usable and readable without dependence on any special technology: we work to principles of "progressive enhancement", and the entire site should function well even in text-only browsers or browsers without JavaScript enabled.
-The sole exception is the Stripe card payment integration, which unavoidably depends on JavaScript, but this JavaScript itself adheres to WAI-ARIA standards.
+The NLR website has been built to be usable and readable without dependence on any special technology: we work to principles of ‘progressive enhancement’, and the entire site should function well even in text-only browsers or browsers without JavaScript enabled.
+The sole exception is the Stripe payments integration, which unavoidably depends on JavaScript, but this JavaScript itself adheres to WAI-ARIA standards.

-The NLR website should thus work well with assistive technologies such as screen readers.
+The NLR website should thus work well by default with assistive technologies such as screen readers, and we have tested it with some common ones.
 But let us know if you do encounter difficulties using the site with any such device and we will do our best to solve the problem quickly.

 Auditing